ubco-mds-2021-labs/dashboard1-group-a/README.md

 ## About this Dashboard

-The dashboard has 2 tabs.
-The first tab is about house climate.
-The user can choose the comparison factors from the dropdown box and choose the timescale for the plot.
-In addition, the user can change the date range using the filter bar.
-The result plot will show the relation between the factors and the temperature/humidity in the house.
+Currently we have decided that the dashboard will have two tabs.
+The first tab will contain information about the house climate.
+We will be using this tab to know the variations in humidity and temperature within the house.
+The user can compare the conditions between multiple rooms at once.
+The first dropdown box is used to select the type of room which is frequently and less frequently used rooms.
+The next component which will be a radio button is used to select two or more types of rooms.
+We will have 4 different time scales which can be Full (For all the 5 months), Daily, Weekly and Monthly.
+We will also include a slider which will be used to select the date range.
+The result plot will show the varying changes of temperature and humidity across the house in the specified time range.

 The second tab is about energy use.
-It also has the comparison factor dropdown box and the user can choose the timescale and date range.
-The result plot will show the lighting energy consumption, appliance consumption and total consumption separately and its relation with the factor.
-Also there is a plot of the factors changing with date on energy consumption in the tab.
+It also has the comparison factor dropdown box.
+The second checkbox is used to choose the level of humidity.
+The third and the fiurth component is used to choose the timescale and date range.
+The resulting plot will show the energy consumed by lights and appliances in the house for varying levels of conditions specified and the time range specified.
+It also shows the total energy consumption separately and its relationship with the factor.
+Below we will include a plot which shows how the selected factor changes over time within the specified range.

 <img src ="assets/sketch_tab1.png" width="500px">
 <img src ="assets/sketch_tab2.png" width="500px">